SF State Museum Studies offers a graduate Master of Arts program and an undergraduate Minor program

 Minor in Museum Studies

-Effective in Fall 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
+Established in Fall 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
 The Minor prepares students for the Master of Arts degree in Museum Studies, or for additional on-the-job training for work in museums.

 Museum Studies Courses